 Today head of the IDF Lieutenant General Benny Gantz announced to the media that he did not believe Iran was attempting to weaponize its nuclear program.
 He when as far to indirectly address Netanyahu’s push for war, asserting that “the state of Israel is the strongest in the region and will remain so.
 Decisions can and must be made carefully, out of historic responsibility but without hysteria.”

 Gantz’s comments contradict Netanyahu's stance on Iran, and are more in keeping with the broader feeling of the international community.
 Iran seems to be working more openly with other powers, and the recent P5+1 nuclear talks in Istanbul were broadly considered to have been progressive (as this recent blog by the NCF highlighted).
-It is very unlikely that the wider global community would praise a primitive strike against Iran by the Israelis, even if the majority are against Iran being a nuclear State.
+It is very unlikely that the wider global community would praise a preemptive strike against Iran by the Israelis, even if the majority are against Iran being a nuclear State.

 For this commentator at least, an attack on Iran from the Israeli’s seems highly unlikely currently.
 An attack would be very unpopular amongst the international community and possibly alienate Israel from the US, who want to avoid conflict with Iran in the short term.
 Furthermore, if an attack is conducted by Israel alone it is unlikely to be successful; Israel simply does not have to means to ensure all their objectives are completed successfully.
-There is also a danger that an attack will only act to spur on Iran, convincing them that they need a nuclear deterrent to ensure they are safe for Israeli attacks.
+There is also a danger that an attack will only act to spur on Iran, convincing them that they need a nuclear deterrent to ensure they are safe from Israeli attacks.
 Netanyahu’s rhetoric regarding Iran is still deeply concerning, but at least in the short term, an attack seems unlikely.